naelaboraya/Threads-in-java/README.md

 ## Conclusion

-In conclusion, the results of the tests show that the thread pool implementation is the most efficient approach for calculating the total number of lines in a group of text files.
-This is because the thread pool creates a fixed number of threads that can be reused for multiple tasks, rather than creating a new thread for each task as in the case of the thread implementation.
-This results in a reduction of overhead and improved performance.
+In conclusion, the results of the tests show that the threads implementation is the most efficient approach (in terms of time) for calculating the total number of lines in a group of text files.
+In general ThreadPool is the fastest way, this is because the thread pool creates a fixed number of threads that can be reused for multiple tasks, rather than creating a new thread for each task , but it depends on many aspects , it depends on the case the threads were used and depends on the computer itself.
+In our case we created an array of threads and started them all together , maybe it's the reason why Threads approach is the fastest , however it is the also the heaviest approach of the three aproaches due to the overhread it adds to the program.
+Also , the thread pool has a maximum number of threads, so a large number of blocked thread pool threads might prevent tasks from starting.
 Additionally, the normal implementation, which does not use threads, must complete each task sequentially, leading to slower overall performance compared to the other two approaches.

 # Part II
 ### In this part we have implemented a ThreadPool executor that deals with tasks that have a priority , it holds a priority queue for that , and executes the tasks according to the their priorities.